 I am an independent scholar, writer, and artist.

 I have a multidisciplinary background with expertise in cognitive science, computer science, education, psychology, ethics, and robotics.
+Watch my TEDx talk: Kids can't be taught, but they love to learn!

 I am open to new opportunities!
 If you are interested in working with me, drop me a line.